VoIP softphone: SIP Register

 RegState.NotRegistered

-The "RegistrationFailed" state occurs, when the registration is simply unsuccessful, for example, if the user set up invalid SIP account to register.
-The "RegistrationTimedOut" state occurs, if the registration request takes too long (for example: in this case, we can programmatically command to try again until it succeeds, or we can ask for a new SIP account creation.)
+The "RegistrationFailed" state occurs when the registration is simply unsuccessful, for example, if the user set up an invalid SIP account to register with.
+The "RegistrationTimedOut" state occurs if the registration request takes too long.
+In this case, we can programmatically retry until it succeeds, or ask the user to create a new SIP account.

-If the registration has succeeded or there is no need for registration, we are notifying the user about it.
-Please note that, if there is no need for registration, but we could not reach the PBX (or we could, but with invalid SIP account), we won't notice that until we make our first call.
+If the registration has succeeded or there is no need for registration, we notify the user about it.
+Please note that if there is no need for registration but we cannot reach the PBX (or we can, but with an invalid SIP account), we won't notice this until we make our first call.
 The states to use:

-In the next examples, we will work with our softphone if the registration was successful, but in this example, it's enough to notify the user about the succeeded connection.
+In the next examples, we will work with our softphone once the registration is successful, but in this example, it's enough to notify the user about the successful connection.

 What is BlockExit() used for?

-You can see a method, called BlockExit() in this Program.cs file.
-This method's function is to don't let the application to exit, so we can register (or in later examples; make or receive calls) while we would like to.
-You can write other solutions to solve this, but You won't need anything like this if You are working with Windows Form applications.
+You can see a method called BlockExit() in this Program.cs file.
+This method's job is to prevent the application from exiting, so we can register (or, in later examples, make or receive calls) for as long as we want to.
+You can write other solutions to solve this, but you won't need anything like this if you are working with Windows Forms applications.

 Summary